Course details

 BTEC Level 3 Diploma |

-D*DD plus A-Level at a minimum grade of B. |
+D*D* in a Business related subject plus A-Level at grade B. |

 BTEC Level 3 National Extended Diploma |

-D*D*D. BTEC qualifications must be in a Business related subject. |
+D*D*D. BTEC qualifications must be in a Business related subject:

 International Baccalaureate |